matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips2.md

                                              :transform rotate})) y-label]]))
 ~~~

-Other than calculating the `rng` and `scale` locally inside the `let`-binding, the function is pretty much the same as the `histogram-y-axis` function, with the other difference that the paths and labels are rotated, as obviously the y-axis is vertical.
+Other than calculating the `rng` and `scale` locally inside the `let`-binding, the function is pretty much the same as the `histogram-y-axis` function, with the other difference that the paths and labels are rotated, as obviously, the y-axis is vertical.
 If you want to learn more about **SVG** paths, I'd recommend either one of the tutorials out there, or to just modify the values and see how that affects the histogram.
 For that, I would copy the code over into the sample app and use **Figwheel** for immediate feedback.
 Otherwise, you'd have to publish the library locally after each change, and then recompile the sample application, which takes away all the fun.
 Tight feedback loops are important.

-This is it for the rendering of the histogram.
+This is all for the rendering of the histogram.
 In the next chapter, I'll guide you through the math behind the calculations used here.

 If you want to use a histogram in your application and are happy with the defaults, you can simply call the `histogram-view` function.
 Or, if you want more fine-grained control, you can copy this function and use the values you desire.
-Or, you can of course use this whole thing as an inspiration and come up with your own chart.
+Or, you can, of course, use this whole thing as an inspiration and come up with your own chart.
 In that case, please consider submitting a PR, others might benefit from that, too.

 Questions?
-Send me an email, I'm happy to help. <matthias.nehlsen@gmail.com>
+Send me an email; I'm happy to help. <matthias.nehlsen@gmail.com>